Open-Source-Lodge/lask/README.md

 ## Usage
-Ensure you have `OPENAI_API_KEY` in your environment variables, then you can use `lask` to send prompts to the LLM.
+Ensure you have `OPENAI_API_KEY` in your environment variables or configure it in `~/.lask-config`, then you can use `lask` to send prompts to the LLM.

 ```bash
 lask What movie is this quote from\? \"that still only counts as one\"